 No laws specifically prohibit discrimination against persons with physical or mental disabilities.
 Persons with disabilities are eligible to receive general health benefits, but the process can be cumbersome.
 Persons with disabilities experienced discrimination when applying for jobs and services.
 Authorities provided some training programs for persons with impaired vision or other disabilities.
 No laws or programs provide that persons with disabilities have access to buildings.
 A judge may rule to deny a person with a cognitive disability the right to vote, take part in business transactions, or sign legal agreements.
-Primary education was available for persons with disabilities and, depending on the type of disability, secondary and higher education were also available.
 There was secondary and technical education for deaf and hard-of-hearing persons but not for those with visual disabilities.
-Persons with disabilities are eligible to receive a stipend from the government until they marry or turn 60.
 The Ministry of Social Affairs is responsible for protecting the rights of persons with disabilities.